M4ngu/Sweet-Sixteen/firmware/README.md

 derived for the 16n 2.0.1

-midiCC, midi channels and master i2c settings can be done in the web editor so compiling your own firmware is not necessary, just download the HEX and flash it with the Teensy loader
+midiCC, midi channels,master i2c and calibration settings can be done in the web editor so compiling your own firmware is not necessary, just download the HEX file and flash it with the Teensy loader.

 https://16n-faderbank.github.io/editor/

 changes:

-  channel numbers are not reversed if the 'rotate' is active
+  -channel numbers are not reversed if the 'rotate' is active

-  calibration of the high value is now possible when the 'rotate' is active
+  -calibration of the high value is now possible when the 'rotate' is active

-  allow the use of pitchBend ( by selecting midiCC 127 )
+  -allow the use of pitchBend ( by selecting midiCC 127 )

-  added support for GESS ( Gate Expander for Sweet Sixteen ) makes midi notes with gates/buttons
+  -added support for GESS ( Gate Expander for Sweet Sixteen ) makes midi notes with gates/buttons

     About the GESS feature: